Table of Contents

 Conversion vs. New-Build

-Manufacturing capability and design
+Manufacturing Capability and Design

-Of course, FPSO with larger storage as well as natural oil and gas production equipment are more expensive.
+The vessel’s overall size and processing equipment play a big part in its cost.
+Of course, FPSOs with larger storage as well as natural oil and gas production equipment are more expensive.

 So, the cost depends on various equipment and systems you want on your vessel, like storage tanks.

 You might now be looking for FPSO manufacturers that can provide you with some important devices, like valves.
+So, who are you going to call?
+It’s Gowin!

 Their 16 years of expertise can help you find valves for your needs, which include: